ssareddy/A1_Supervised_Learning/README.md

 4. Run project_code.py, when running, the code will create another directory called outputs
     a.
 In outputs, all plots will be generated and placed
-    a.
+    b.
 Report_outputs are plots that were generated when I(Saishrithik Sareddy) was running the code for the project